 December: Was business building and systems building so I can move faster in 2019.

 We didn’t hit 100 grand.
-People go on holidays and everything just kind of shut down.
+People go on holiday and everything just kind of shuts down.
 It was a slow season, I didn’t know that.

 So here’s the sting…